skyformat99/flow-rt/doc/03_introduction.md

 ```

 ## Data of entities
-They are kind of the memory of entities
+They are kind of memory of entities.
-While our first entity notes if it was successfully sending the casts, our second one notes if it got them.
+While our first entity notes if it was successfully sending the casts,
+our second one notes if it got them.
 ```D
 class TestSendingContext : Data {
     mixin data;